-Concrete Lifting • Resin Injection • Foundations • Void Filling
+Concrete Lifting • Resin Injection • Underpinning • Slab Jacking

-After assessing the slab, holes are drilled through the slab in the locations which are most likely to give the best result for installing the slab lifting product.
+After assessing the slab and ground surrounding the slab, holes are drilled through the slab in the locations which are most likely to give the best result for installing the resin injection.

 Holes may be drilled as needed throughout the job in different locations in order to jack up the slab with the best result.